AML14/tratto/experiment/README.md

 ## 1.6 Defects4J

+### 1.6.1 Dependencies

-To replicate the experiments with Defects4J, the Subversion command-line client tool must be installed.
+To replicate the experiments with Defects4J, the following dependencies are required:

+1. `Subversion` command-line client tool.
 Execute `svn --version` command to check if the tool is installed in your machine, otherwise check the list of commands to install it in your machine, [here](https://command-not-found.com/svn).
+2. `Perl` and `cpan`.
+Execute `perl -v` command to check if the tool is installed in your machine, otherwise check the list of commands to install it in your machine, [here](https://command-not-found.com/cpan).
+3. `Cpanminus` and the `DBI` module.
+Execute `cpan -v` command to check if the tool is installed in your machine, otherwise check the list of commands to install it in your machine, [here](https://command-not-found.com/cpanm).
+To install the `DBI` module, execute the following command:
+    ```shell
+    sudo cpan
+    ```
+    and then, in the cpan shell, execute the following command:
+    ```shell
+    install DBI
+    ```
+    and
+    ```shell
+    install DBD::CSV
+    ```
+   **Important**: in linux-based systems, check that the `build-essential` package is installed in your machine, before to execute `install DBI`.
+Otherwise, install it with the following commands (on Ubuntu):
+    ```shell
+    sudo apt-get update
+    sudo apt-get install build-essential
+    ```

 # 2. Overview